Junit Testing of File Upload and Download in Spring REST Controllers

 File Download example using REST Controller

-We use Spring framework’s MultipartFile to upload a file and when we download a file we send byte[] as a response OutputStream so that file will be forcefully downloaded and user will be given option for saving the downloaded file.
+I will use Spring framework’s MultipartFile to upload a file and when you download a file you send byte[] as a response OutputStream so that file will be forcefully downloaded and user will be given option for saving the downloaded file.

-Here we will not create two separate Junit test classes and we will accomodate two separate functions in one Junit class for Junit testing of file upload and download in Spring REST Controllers.
+Here I will not create a separate project and I will create separate Junit class for Junit testing of file upload and download in Spring REST Controllers in their respective project.

-In your existing gradle based Java project in Eclipse add the below dependencies for Junit in build.gradle script:
+In your existing gradle or maven based Java project add the below dependencies for Junit in build.gradle script or pom.xml file:

 testImplementation("org.springframework.boot:spring-boot-starter-test")